 Arturo Toscanini has conducted many performances.
 During the late 19th and the 20th century, he was one of the most talented musicians.
 Being renowned for his intensity and perfectionism, his ear for orchestral detail and sonority, and his eidetic memory.

 11. Young Shostakovich Playing end of op.35 (c.
 1937)

 This is the famous surviving video of young Shostakovich playing his first piano concerto.
 This performance is from Moscow Conservatory‘s Bolshoi Zal.
 We get to hear the very end of that performance (starting with the piano cadenza) – the only footage that, supposedly, survives.

 12. Charles-Marie Widor plays his Toccata from V Symphony Op.
 42 No. 1 (1932)

 Here the legendary organist plays his most famous work, Toccata from the 5th Symphony.
 When the recording took place, he had been already 88 years old.
 He many times mentioned, that Toccata was wrongly popularised, as a plain showpiece, without feeling, but with ridiculously fast tempos.
 Of course, here the age is the main argument, but… lets the composer speak through his music!

 13. Richard Strauss conducts ‘Till Eulenspiegel’ (1944)

-In this footage the video and audio are not properly synchronised, the audio is higher than it should be, which is why Strauss‘ conducting appears behind.
-But nevertheless this video is fascinating!
+In this footage the video and audio are not properly synchronized, the audio is higher than it should be, which is why Strauss‘ conducting appears behind.
+But nevertheless, this video is fascinating!